-With too many potential causes, it is crucial to ensure that other issues are not the underlying cause of diarrhea that could eventually cause death.
+With so many potential causes, it is crucial to ensure that dangerous issues are not the underlying cause of diarrhea that could eventually cause death.

 Better than safe than sorry if you ask me.

-A vet can give the actual diagnosis of diarrhea by doing a full exam on your chinchilla.
+A vet can give you the actual diagnosis of whatever is causing the diarrhea by doing a full exam on your chinchilla.

 Sometimes, instead of you trying to remedy the issue yourself, your vet may need to perform an additional test to determine the diagnosis, such as blood work or even a CBC serum chemistry panel.

 These tests are used to look for direct causes of diarrhea such as electrolyte imbalances, and a vet can also perform a fecal flotation test to look for other factors such as parasites or eggs in the feces.

 The point I am trying to convey is simple.
 If your chinchilla has diarrhea, the only true way to reach a diagnosis is to seek the help of your vet.